bszwej/akka-http-animal-service/README.md

 Install on Kubernetes using Helm chart:

 1. `helm install --name default-mongo stable/mongodb`
+1. `helm install --name jaeger-standalone deployment/jaeger`
-1. `helm install --name akka-http-animal-service deployment/helm`
+1. `helm install --name akka-http-animal-service deployment/microservice`

 This is not a production deployment.
 However, it can be useful to play with locally on Minikube.

+When running on Minikube, Jaeger dashboard is accessible by default under `http://192.168.99.100:31000`.

 ## Testing